alpinaro/Contextures-with-Robot-Framework/README.md

 The framework is designed to be scalable so that new tests and functions can be easily added later.

+## Prerequisites

+Python must be installed on the system.

+Then following libraries in Python must be installed:

+* selenium
+* robotframework
+* robotframework-seleniumlibrary

 ## Usage

 Test Cases in Test files can be run individually or in batches with clicking play icons in the IDE.
 Tests can also be run from the command line.